 - 6.7 It is vital that organisations are proactive with regard to how they manage medical devices and equipment, including employing longer term planning for equipment replacement and procurement; serious consideration should be given to centralising budgets for planned purchases in future years.
 There should also be a formal strategy in place identifying those medium to long-term device or equipment requirements that considers cost, performance and any residual risks potentially arising from the equipment's lifecycle.
 This should be linked with NHSScotland Assets and Facilities property and asset management planning and reporting requirements218. - 6.8 The NHSScotland Shared Services Clinical Engineering Programme's National Medical Equipment Framework Project 61 aims to join up the approach to the management of medical equipment across Scotland.
-Participation in such national networks could help to deliver significant cost savings by harmonising professional practices across the country.
+Participation in such national networks is aimed to improve quality, safety and introduce standardisation and that it may deliver efficiencies. - 6.9 The management and use of point of care testing (POCT) in vitro diagnostic (IVD) devices in primary and secondary care requires particular attention and involves managerial, scientific, technical, clinical and nursing staff ^{264.} Key issues that need to be addressed include: - Identifying a clinical need before implementation of a POCT service, - Considering involvement of the local hospital laboratory in the management of the service, - Clarifying lines of accountability for POCT management, - Ensuring that managers of POCT services are aware of their responsibilities under clinical governance.